I am the mother of four boys, all grown. I like to read, crochet, fish, ride my horse, and camp.

 - Tie off at the end of the row and then you are ready to finish the fringe.

 I leave the fringe hang until I am finished with the afghan.
 You can also tie them together as you go.
 I start at the beginning of the piece and tie two strands of yarn together with a simple slipknot, all the way up the sides.
 Be careful when tieing the knots, you can pull them too tight or you can leave them too loose.

 - You can make these any size you want them to be.
 I tend to make mine a larger size.
 You can use a larger or smaller crochet hook.
 A smaller hook will make the afghan smaller, a larger hook will make a larger one.

-- If you have never made one of these before, the starting it and getting that first stitch is the hardest part.
-After that they are very easy.
+- If you have never made one of these before, starting it and getting that first stitch is the hardest part.
+After that, it is very easy.
 They take a while to make, though.
 It is like making two afghans at the same time!

 - These are requested from family and friends all the time!
 Being double thick they are very warm during cold winter months!
 And very pretty to have tossed across the back of the couch or at the end of your bed!